14all-agency/shopify-llms-txt-directory/https-oceanfrontproducts-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0725/6902/8856/files/1434488156350264640_2048.jpg?v=1754883143
     Price: $79.43 USD
-- [Plush Blanket - Valentine's Day Rose Petals Design](https://oceanfrontproducts.com/products/plush-blanket-valentines-day-rose-petals-design): This velveteen plush blanket features a romantic design of Valentine’s Day rose petals, creating a cozy and intimate vibe.
+- [Valentine’s Day Plush Blanket with Rose Petals Romantic Gift](https://oceanfrontproducts.com/products/plush-blanket-valentines-day-rose-petals-design): This velveteen plush blanket features a romantic design of Valentine’s Day rose petals, creating a cozy and intimate vibe.
 Perfect for snuggling up with a loved one or adding a touch of romance to your bedroom decor.
 Ideal for Valentine’s Day gifts, anniversary celebrations, or simply for anyone who loves a soft and luxurious blanket.Product features- Double needle topstitch on all seams for durability- Made of polyester for shape retention and quick drying- High detail and vibrant color print on one side of the blanket- Medium heavy-weight fabric feels extra soft to the touch- Ideal for Valentine’s Day gifts and romantic occasionsCare instructions- Do not dryclean- Do not iron- Tumble dry: low heat- Do not bleach- Machine wash: cold (max 30C or 90F), *hand wash will extend the quality of the product
-  Updated: 2025-09-15T05:36:33Z
+  Updated: 2025-10-18T00:00:21Z
   Vendor: Printify
   Product Type: All Over Prints
   Availability: Available